-I like to use a star tip on my pastry bag to pipe out the mounds of choux onto the baking sheet because I love the look of the elegant ridges on the cream puffs.
+I like to use a decorating tip (like this) on my pastry bag to pipe out the mounds of choux onto the baking sheet because I love the look of the elegant ridges on the cream puffs.

 Once the tower of cream puffs has been adorned in spun sugar, the puffs are ready to be enjoyed, all with a nice little crunch from the caramel.
 The crispy element from the spun sugar really adds some variation to the dessert since cream puffs usually deliver a predominantly tender bite.

 The twists and turns of the delicate sugar cage are unique to every baker and every individual experience in which a croquembouche is prepared; you don’t use any perfectly stenciled baking mats or tins to prepare the wisps of sugar.
 So, the fact that a croquembouche will never look the same as the next one is proof that food is just as much of an art as any other realm of design.

 A tower of delicious cream puffs filled with pastry cream and decorated with spun sugar.

 for the pate a choux (pastry puffs)